eric97li/Raimei/README.md

 # Raimei
 Raimei, a ride-sharing service idea by Raimei Technologies, Founded by Eric Li

--Market driven price, rider and driver price negotiation rideshare
+-Market driven price, rider and driver price negotiation rideshare, drive and ride all in one app

 | Login Page                            | Signup Page                           | Home Page                                     |
 | ----------------------------------- | ----------------------------------- | ------------------------------------------- |